On the degrees of freedom of spatially covariant vector field theory: Conclusion

 In Sec. \ref{sec:dgncon2}, we analyzed both branches in detail, identifying three distinct types of consistent theories.
 For the first branch, we found two cases of solutions in Sec. \ref{subsec:branch1}.
 The corresponding Lagrangians are given in (\ref{Lag2_b1c1}), (\ref{Lag3_b1c1}) and (\ref{Lag4_b1c1}) for the first case, and in (\ref{Lag2_b1c2}), (\ref{Lag3_b1c2}) and (\ref{Lag4_b1c2}) for the second case.
 In both cases, the theories possess one first-class and two second-class constraints, which we refer to as ``type-I'' theories.
 For the second branch discussed in Sec. \ref{subsec:branch2}, we identified two special cases and thus two types of theories.
 The ``type-II'' theory has four second-class constraints, with nontrivial Lagrangians given in (\ref{Lag3_b2c1}) and (\ref{Lag4_b2c1}).
 The ``type-III'' theory admits two first-class constraints, and the only nontrivial Lagrangian is $\mathcal{L}_{4}$ given in (\ref{Lag4_b2c2}).
 Interestingly, the type-III theory encompasses the Maxwell theory as a special limit when Lorentz invariance is restored.

 Our results show the possibility of constructing spatially covariant vector field theories that propagate only two degrees of freedom, providing a foundation for future developments in Lorentz-violating field theories and their potential cosmological applications.
 In this work, we considered only first-order derivatives of the vector field and focused on a flat background.
 It will be interesting to extend the analysis by including higher-order derivatives of the vector field and incorporating the effects of gravity.
+Moreover, a systematic extension to curved backgrounds can be carried out by promoting the building blocks to a general foliated spacetime and replacing partial derivatives by spatially covariant derivatives.
 We will explore these issues in future work.